HolmesBryant/wijit-form/README.md

     - To place the label under the input, add `class="reverse"` to the containing div.
     - To place the label beside the input, add `class="row"` to the containing div.
     - To place the label beside the input, but after it, add `class="row reverse"` to the containing div.
-- sections and fieldsets are meant to hold a group of controls.
+- sections and fieldsets can hold a group of divs as well as other sections and fieldsets.
-    - By default, all controls inside section and fieldset tags are stacked vertically.
+    - By default, all direct children of sections and fieldsets are stacked vertically.
     - To place these items side-by-side, add `class="row"` to the containing section or fieldset.
 - You can nest sections and fieldsets.
 - Additional css classes are also provided.
 These are: